madrilene/lenesaile.com/src/content/posts/en/DRAFT-2025-04-12-og-images-deep-dive.md

 The `<image>` SVG element lets you embed bitmap images inside an SVG.
 To make this work, you'll need to add the `xmlns:xlink` namespace declaration to the `<svg>` element: `xmlns:xlink="http://www.w3.org/1999/xlink"`.
 An image is referenced like this: `<image xlink:href="/image.jpg" width="50%" height="50%" x="0" y="0" />`

 Long story short, this won't work, because Eleventy Image uses Sharp, which itself uses `libvips`/`librsvg`, that needs a base URL to resolve relative image references.
-When loading an SVG from a buffer (how Eleventy Image reads SVGs)), no base URL is set.
+When loading an SVG from a buffer (how Eleventy Image reads SVGs), no base URL is set.
 So any `<image>` using a relative or absolute path fails because `librsvg` won't know where to load the image from.
+Please feel free to correct me here, this is just how I understood the issue, very broken down.

 But there is a solution to that: Base64 inlining is self-contained.